 Skip to contents

-The text_case_match() function provides a useful interface for a approach to replacing table cells that behaves much like a switch statement.
-The targeting of cells for transformation happens with the .locations argument.
+text_case_match() provides a useful interface for a approach to replacing table cells that behaves much like a switch statement.
+The targeting of cell for transformation happens with the .locations argument.
 Once overall targeting is handled, you need to supply a sequence of two-sided formulas matching of the general form: <vector_old_text> ~ <new_text>.
 In the left hand side (LHS) there should be a character vector containing strings to match on.
 The right hand side (RHS) should contain a single string (or something coercible to a length one character vector).
 There's also the .replace argument that changes the matching and replacing behavior.
 By default, text_case_match() will try to match on entire strings and replace those strings.
 This can be changed to a partial matching and replacement strategy with the alternate option.

 Usage